 Professor of Anthropology

-Marida Hollos, Professor of Anthropology, came to Brown University in 1974.
-Hollos received her PhD in Anthropology from the University of California, Berkeley, in 1970, and her MPH from the Harvard University School of Public Health in 1981.
-Hollos's research has examined issues of fertility, sexual behavior, migration and gender in Africa and other areas of the developing world, most recently in Tanzania and Nigeria.
+Marida Hollos came to Brown University in 1974.
+Her research has examined issues of fertility, sexual behavior, migration, and gender in Africa and other areas of the developing world, most recently in Tanzania and Nigeria.

-Most recently, her interest has turned to questions of infertility.
-In the summer of 2004, she completed a project in infertility in Tanzania.
-The next three years, her work is focused in Nigeria.
-The purpose of her planned research is to investigate how local meanings of infertility are shaped by the prevalence, social and cultural context of infertility and how they influence community responses, life experiences and infertility treatment-seeking behaviors of the Ijo and Yakurr people of southern Nigeria.
+Hollos's research has also addressed questions of infertility and fertility decline.
+She completed a project on fertility decline among the Pare in northern Tanzania and then turned her focus to Nigeria, investigating how local meanings of infertility are shaped by the prevalence, social, and cultural context of infertility and how they influence community responses, life experiences, and infertility treatment-seeking behaviors of the Ijo and Yakurr people of southern Nigeria.
 This research is conducted in collaboration with Oka Obono, a Mellon post-doctoral fellow at Brown and lecturer at the University of Ibadan, Nigeria.